PSY 348: Lecture 3

 Mode → good for categorical or multi-modal

-We assume normality a lot because it lets us use the mean.
+We assume normality because it lets us use the mean.

 ⬡⬡⬡